 Because creme fraiche is somewhat fermented (I know, I know, the term is freaky, but the product is totally fine!
 The fermentation gives it the tangy flavor), it can last as long as sour cream would last in your fridge.

-So, I’d say around two weeks or so if kept in a glass container and airtight lid.
+So, I’d say around two weeks or so if kept in a glass container an airtight lid.

 Can I Freeze Creme Fraiche?

 You can, yes.
-I’ve never done it, but I know you can freeze it for up to 4 months.
+It will stay good for up to 4 months.
 The problem comes in when we’re talking about the thawing process.
-The water may separate from the cream and get all discolored and funky looking.
+The water may separate from the cream and get all discolored and funky-looking.
 However, there are ways to bring it back to life, as described in this article from Can You Freeze This.

 Loved my simple creme fraiche recipe?
 Don’t forget to share it and spread the love (and yumminess!).
 Thanks so much for stopping by The Salty Pot today and I hope you have a fantastic day!!